 Trustees are responsible for ensuring the fund is properly managed and complies with SMSF rules, as well as tax and legal obligations.
 Duties of trustees include:

--regularly reviewing and updating the SMSF investment strategy to sure it takes into account members’ retirement goals
+- Regularly reviewing and updating the SMSF investment strategy to sure it takes into account members’ retirement goals

--ensuring that SMSF assets are not used for personal benefit until after retirement
+- Ensuring that SMSF assets are not used for personal benefit until after retirement

 Trustees may also need to appoint parties to carry out various functions on their behalf, including:

--maintaining each member’s information and account balances
+- Maintaining each member’s information and account balances

--investing of the fund’s assets
+- Investing of the fund’s assets

--preparing financial accounts, regulatory reports and audits of financial statements
+- Preparing financial accounts, regulatory reports and audits of financial statements

--budgeting and paying for costs and bills (ensuring SMSF money is kept separate from private funds)
+- Budgeting and paying for costs and bills (ensuring SMSF money is kept separate from private funds)

--accepting contributions and pay benefits (pension and lump sum) in accordance with super and tax laws
+- Accepting contributions and pay benefits (pension and lump sum) in accordance with super and tax laws

 Once you’ve decided who will be the trustees in your SMSF, you need to sign a declaration and have a trust deed prepared.
 The deed evidences the existence of the trust and establishes the rules of operation for the fund.

--details of who the trustees are
+- Details of who the trustees are

--how trustees may be appointed (or removed)
+- How trustees may be appointed (or removed)

--the powers of trustees
+- The powers of trustees

--eligibility for membership
+- Eligibility for membership

--conditions relating to acceptance of contributions
+- Conditions relating to acceptance of contributions

--conditions for payment of benefits to members
+- Conditions for payment of benefits to members

 You must ensure your deed is tailored to meet the individual needs of your fund, so having an independent legal professional guide you through this process is highly advisable.

-Once your fund is legally established and all trustees have signed a trustee declaration, you need to register your fund with the ATO so as to be recognised as a regulated fund (and made eligible for that great concessional tax rate).
+Once your fund is legally established and all trustees have signed a trustee declaration, you need to register your fund with the ATO so as to be recognised as a regulated fund (and made eligible for the concessional tax rate).

 You will also need to obtain an Australian Business Number (ABN) and Tax File Number (TFN) for the fund.
 If the annual turnover of the fund is greater than $75,000 you will also need to register for GST.
 This must be done within 60 days of establishing the fund.

--lodge an SMSF annual tax return
+- Lodge an SMSF annual tax return

--have an annual audit report prepared
+- Have an annual audit report prepared

 In order to keep it simple, it pays to keep it separate.
 It’s absolutely essential that you open a separate bank account dedicated to your SMSF as this will keep your super fund assets well away from your personal assets and simplify account-keeping and administration.
 This is part of that 'at arm's length' test requirement as mentioned earlier.

 You can then use this account to receive any new contributions and/or rollovers from other super funds, pay all fund-related bills and loan payments, and keep track of benefits paid to members.
 You won’t need to open a separate bank account for each member, but you will need to keep a separate record of their entitlement, called a ‘member account’.
 Each member account will record member contributions, fund earnings and benefit payments made.